By: HISTORY.com Editors

 In 1917, two revolutions swept through Russia, ending centuries of imperial rule and setting into motion political and social changes that would lead to the eventual formation of the Soviet Union.

-However, while the two revolutionary events took place within a few short months of 1917, social unrest in Russia had been brewing for many years prior to the events of that year.
+However, while the two revolutionary events took place within a few short months of 1917, social unrest in Russia had been brewing for many years before the events of that year.

 The Russian Empire practiced serfdom—a form of feudalism in which landless peasants were forced to serve the land-owning nobility—well into the nineteenth century.
 In contrast, the practice had disappeared in most of Western Europe by the end of the Middle Ages.